ipfs/kubo/filestore/README.md

 symbolic links in it; the `-l` (or `--logical`) means to use the `PWD` env. variable if possible.

-If adding a file with the daemon online the same file must be accessible via the path provided by both the client and the server.
+When adding a file with the daemon online the same file must be accessible via the path provided by both the client and the server.
 Without extra options it is currently not possible to add directories with the daemon online.